Ch1n-ch1nless/Processor/README.md

     * disassemble
     * execute commands

+You can use: RAM, registers, video memory

-Project supports DSL to create new features,
+Project supports DSL to create new features:

 * Basic functions:
     * <code> PUSH < RAM | REG | NUM > </code>